 You can get your VantageScore® credit scores from Equifax and TransUnion for free through your Credit Karma account, but what if you want a different credit score?
 All three major consumer credit bureaus offer access to your credit scores for a fee.
 Credit-scoring-model companies, such as FICO, offer access to your credit scores for a fee as well.

 You can also access your credit scores for free from many major banks or credit issuers.
-Discover, Capital One, Chase and Citi all offer free credit scores if you sign up for their credit score programs.

 Now that you’re aware that there are more companies reporting on consumer information than just the three major credit bureaus, it’s time to decide what to do with your newfound knowledge.